 The joy of zest

 If you don’t use citrus zest please start.
 I find that most cookbooks don’t tell you to use the zest, but often tell you to use just the juice of lemons, limes and oranges.
-But the zest is the bit with the best with the most concentrated flavour.
+But the zest is the bit with the best and most concentrated flavour.
 So if you’re going to go to the effort of paying for citrus, you may as well get your money’s worth.
 If a recipe calls for the juice I always add the zest.
 Simple.
 For more ideas, take a look at my citrus recipes.

 Invest in a Microplane fine zester and you’ll be rewarded with an extra layer of loveliness and freshness in everything you make.
 While you’re at it, grab one of these brilliant juicers to get all your juice out too.